 When used effectively, a Red Team doesn't just help security organizations find vulnerabilities in their environments, it also helps organizations prove the need for changes in plans and strategies.
 Red Teaming mimics the tactics, techniques and procedures of real attackers, where the organization or company as a whole is learned and analyzed, and not just the area that was scoped to be tested, like in a normal pentesting engagement.

 One of the biggest benefits of understanding how the adversary plans, is that it helps not only to be prepared, but also look inward and see whether the chosen solutions and controls would work.
 Attacks don’t simply come out of nowhere because attackers don’t simply just attack.
 Adversarial actions are the result of planning.
 Understand this planning, this mindset, and you'll be able to understand yourself better as well.

 A Red Team provides alternative and adversarial analysis of plans, operational orders and tactical decisions as well.
-Like an adversary, the a Team identifies patterns that lead to vulnerabilities in the strategy and often expose alternative ways to examine the breaking point of policies and plans.
+Like an adversary, the Team identifies patterns that lead to vulnerabilities in the strategy, and often expose alternative ways to examine the breaking point of policies and plans.

-Red Team members think outside the box; they are not bothered by rules.
+Red Team members think outside the box.
 They look at a problem from multiple perspectives at the same time, often probing the different sides of a problem - or solution - that was never considered.
 Red Teams recognize contingencies and bring them to the forefront of analysis by asking the right questions and challenging underlying assumptions.